Here are some of my top tips to prevent yourself from being a victim of burglary

-- A security light-Most cc-tv camera’s come with a spotlight on integrated.
+- A security light- Most CCTV camera’s come with a spotlight integrated.
 Light those criminals up!

-- Dogs are great deterrents but if you don’t have one, fake it.
-Buy a beware of the dog sign/sticker so they think you do.
+- Dogs are great deterrents but if you don’t have one, fake one.
+Buy a beware of the dog sign/sticker and make them think you do.

-- Leave the tv on when you go out or buy a timer to switch them on at certain times.
+- Leave the tv on when you go out or buy a timer to switch it on at certain times.

-- Get a chain on your door and extra locks – We have so many locks on our doors.
+- Get a chain on your door and extra locks.

 - Do not advertise you are going out by checking in on Social media or telling anyone that doesn’t need to know.
 You can always post photo’s when your home.